 Mosquitoes go through four stages in their lifecycle: egg, larva pupa and adult or imago.
 Adult females lay their eggs in water, which can be a salt marsh, a lake, a puddle, a natural reservoir on a plant, or an artificial water container such as a plastic bucket.
 The first three stages are aquatic and last 5–14 days, depending on the species and the ambient temperature; eggs hatch to become larvae, then pupae.
 The adult mosquito emerges from the pupa as it floats at the water surface.
 Adults live for 4–8 weeks, which is a key reason why mosquito control services are so important.

 Mosquitoes have mouthparts that are adapted for piercing the skin of plants and animals.
 While males typically feed on nectar and plant juices, the female needs to obtain nutrients from a “blood meal” before she can produce eggs.
 Below are some of our most frequently asked questions and basic mosquito facts that will help educate you.
-However, finding our mosquito control experts located near you will be your best bet to combat these insects.
+Finding our mosquito control experts located near you will help you combat these insects.

 Frequently Asked Questions About Mosquitos:

 Female mosquitoes require a blood meal for every batch of eggs they produce.
 Proteins and nutrients from blood are reserved for egg production and consumed only by females.
 Both sexes instead rely on sugar as their main source of energy.
 They feed on plant nectar, fruit juices and other plant liquids containing sugar.
 The sugar is burned as fuel and is replenished on a regular basis.

 Why are mosquitoes drawn to certain people more than others?